50+ Latin Root Words in English

-The great majority of words in an English dictionary have Latin word roots.
-(Many came into English from Old French.)
+It’s worth studying Latin root words in English, as they make up a great majority of words in an English dictionary.
+(Many came into English from Old French, as well as some that came directly from Latin.)
 That's especially true of words used in academic or professional writing.

-Learning the most common word roots (and a few prefixes and suffixes) will help you recognize or at least guess at thousands of these academic words.
+Learning the most common Latin root words (and a few prefixes and suffixes) will help you recognize or at least guess at thousands of these academic words.

 This will help you do well on tests, in college courses, and in business.
 You will also find English reading more enjoyable.
 It’s a fascinating study!

-The list below includes over 50 Latin word roots, each with a few examples of the English words that come from it.
+The list below includes over 50 Latin root words, each with a few examples of the English words that come from it.

 I chose them for two reasons.
 They're the base for important English vocabulary AND their English meanings are still close to the root meanings.
 (Why study roots if the words derived from them no longer have similar meanings?)